jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - [Estimating the Fiscal Impact of Stadium Developments: Evaluating a Pro Forma Model](https://journals.sagepub.com/doi/10.1177/10911421231199517) by Robert Baumann and J.C.
 Bradbury
 - [Yes, There Is an Economic Consensus that Professional Sports Facilities Are Inadvisable Public Investments](https://doi.org/10.1177/08912424261418035)  by J.C.
 Bradbury and Brad Humphreys

-### What is "crowding out"?

-Crowding out (sometimes referred to as the substitution effect) occurs when consumers shift spending from one local activity to another.

-For example, a resident who spends $150 attending a game may reduce spending at restaurants, movies, concerts, retail stores, or other entertainment options.
-The stadium records $150 in activity, but the metropolitan economy has not necessarily gained $150.
-Much of the spending has changed location rather than increased total local spending.

-Crowding out is one reason why stadiums can appear economically important at the project site while producing little measurable growth across the larger region.

 ## What about the addition of complementary mixed-use stadium developments?